Vijay Eswaran: Controversies

 In 2009 money circulation charges were brought against Gold Quest by Tamil Nadu police.
 The Chennai Enforcement Directorate, attached Gold Quest properties worth 150 crore to the case under Prevention of Money Laundering Act.
-Though there is a Red Corner notice pending against Eswaran, he is yet to be arrested and brought to India.
-In an interview about the charges, Vijay Eswaran has denied any wrongdoing, and dismissed the claims as being indicative of corruption and poor journalistic standards in India.
-Qnet has also stated that Vijay Eswaran is neither director, nor shareholder of Qnet's franchise in India (Vihaan Direct Selling Pvt.
+There was a Red Corner notice issued for Eswaran's arrest.
+In an interview about the charges, Vijay Eswaran denied any wrongdoing.
+Qnet has also stated that Vijay Eswaran is neither director nor shareholder of Qnet's franchise in India (Vihaan Direct Selling Pvt.
 Ltd.).

 In August 2013, Times of India reported that Vijay Eswaran was being investigated by the Economic Offences wing in regards to Qnet, which he founded.
 The Economic Offences Wing issued lookout notice against Eswaran and a few others, after he failed to appear before the authorities for questioning.
-Police have frozen six of Qnet's bank accounts in the country.
-QNet has refuted the allegations fully in stating that its operations are legal, compliant and transparent.
+Police froze six of Qnet's bank accounts in the country.
+QNet denied the allegations fully, stating that its operations are legal, compliant and transparent.

-In 2014 the Enforcement Directorate in 2014 has alleged money laundering against Vijay Eswaran and his company Qnet.
-This allegation has been refuted by both the company QNet and Vijay Eswaran.
+In 2014 the Enforcement Directorate in 2014 accused Vijay Eswaran of money laundering, along with his company, Qnet.
+This allegation has been denied by both the company QNet and Vijay Eswaran.

-In 2016, after 3 years of probe, the Economic Offences Wing of the Mumbai Police issues lookout notices against 30 people in connection with the Qnet Scam.
-As founder of Qnet, Vijay Eswaran was featured as the key accused in the case.
+In 2016, after 3 years of investigation, the Economic Offences Wing of the Mumbai Police issued lookout notices against 30 people in connection with the Qnet controversy.
+As founder of Qnet, Vijay Eswaran was featured as the key defendant of the case.

-In 2017, Justice DP Surana of the Maharashtra Protection of Interest of Depositors (MPID) court said that prima facie the business of Qnet in India, was not legal.
-However the Supreme Court granted conditional bail to Michael Ferreira and Malcolm Nozer Desai on the condition they do not leave India, shareholders of Vihaan Direct Selling Pvt Ltd, a franchise of Qnet in India.
-Both were directed to cooperate with the investigations.
-The court also called a halt on all legal proceedings related to the 19 first information reports filed by the police in 2013.

-In February 2018 Qnet was prosecuted for fraud and forgery at trial court of Labe, Somalia.
-Later that year spokesperson of the Bharatiya Janta Party called out Ex-Chief Minister of Karnataka, Siddaramaiah, for meeting with Vijay Eswaran, whom he referred to as a "declared absconder", during the World Economic Forum in China, in 2013.
+In February 2018 Qnet was prosecuted for fraud and forgery at trial court of Labe, Somalia, but the proceedings were later halted, and charges dropped.